Infomaker/writer-format/newsml/conceptitem/im-conceptitem-spec.md

 - The XML variant used [IPTC NewsML G2 2.20](https://iptc.org/standards/newsml-g2/)
 - Documentation of the newsItem used are found in files `conceptitem-*.xml`
 - All concepts are represented as `<conceptItem>`s with `<itemClass qcode="cinat:concept"/>`
-- In the case of OC being the repository and where the concepts are stored as ConceptItems, mimetype used is `application/vnd.iptc.g2.conceptitem+xml` except for concept `author` which uses mimetype `application/vnd.iptc.g2.conceptitem+xml.author`
+- In the case of OC being the repository and where the concepts are stored as ConceptItems, mimetype used is `application/vnd.iptc.g2.conceptitem+xml`.